 Firstly, ECC is relatively newer and thus may not be supported across all platforms and systems, potentially causing compatibility issues.
 Moreover, the migration from RSA to ECC is non-trivial and involves a considerable amount of time and expertise to execute seamlessly.

-Furthermore, selecting the correct curve is pivotal.
-While ECC allows for smaller key sizes, which means faster performance and less storage, it introduces complexity in choosing the right elliptic curve — a choice that impacts both security and performance.
+Furthermore, selecting the correct curve is key.
+While ECC allows for smaller key sizes, which means faster performance and less storage, it introduces complexity in choosing the right elliptic curve, a choice that impacts both security and performance.

 Given the evolving cryptographic landscape, the NSA has recommended organizations that have not transitioned to ECC to hold off on making the switch.
 Instead, it advises waiting for the advent of quantum-resistant algorithms, which are designed to offer security against the threats posed by quantum computers, marking the next frontier in cryptographic security.